 2. One or both blend flaps/valves stuck

 This is quite common on later cars (1987-on) with the Delanaire Mk 3 system.
 The two valves are cylinders running across the airbox, driven by electric motors.
 The motors can seize, leaving the blend valves in the wrong position – perhaps diverting hot air to the dash vents when cold is demanded.
-Sometimes a sharp tap with a screwdriver handle can shake the motors free and normal operation is resumed.
+Try this procedure to free them:

 3. Insufficient refrigeration

 See ‘No cold on warm day’ above.
 But this can also be due to low refrigerant level, faulty expansion valve, clogged condenser radiator or a poor quality re-gas operation which has left non-condensables in the system.
 Also conversion to R134a gas is quite a lot less efficient than R12 or equivalent gases.
 See our mythbuster article.